 Sysco Dividend Stock Analysis

-So let’s get on with our main course, a dividend stock analysis of Sysco.
-(Sorry, I couldn’t help myself.
-Not enough sleep!)
+So let’s get on with today’s main course, a Sysco dividend stock analysis.

 Sysco is a global leader in selling, marketing and distributing food and non-food products.
 Their primary customers are restaurants, healthcare facilities, educational institutions, and lodging establishments.

 The company is comprised of four business groups:

 US Broadline is the largest.
 It distributes a full line of food and non-food products to independent restaurants, chain restaurants, healthcare institutions and educational facilities across the US.

 Specialty meets the needs of customers looking for unique and differentiated produce, meat or seafood products.